Love and Viruses: A History of Herpes in the Age of Making Out

 Ancient civilizations, including the Egyptians, Greeks, and Romans, documented skin lesions that resembled herpes symptoms.
 Hieroglyphic inscriptions from ancient Egypt show people with sore lips, suggesting an oral herpes infection.
 Greek and Roman texts frequently mention ‘herpes’ or ‘herpes-like lesions”, showing that these societies were aware of and observed the virus.
 However, they often shrouded early perceptions of herpes in mystery and superstition.
 In ancient Greece and Rome, people usually associated herpes with divine punishment or moral failure.
 As a result, sufferers were sometimes ostracized or suspected, contributing to the stigma that still surrounds the virus today.

 Diagnosing and treating herpes was a significant challenge in earlier centuries due to limited medical knowledge and resources.
 Ancient healers and physicians relied on a mixture of empirical observation and herbal remedies to treat the symptoms.
-However, without a comprehensive understanding of viral transmission and the underlying mechanisms of herpes infection, treatments often produced mixed results at best.
+Without a complete understanding of viral transmission, herpes treatments often had mixed results.
+One of the earliest treatments for herpes came from ancient Egypt.

 The rise of smooching